Dębica

 Dębica (דעמביץ Dembitz) is a town in southeastern Poland with 44,692 inhabitants as of December 2021.
 It is the capital of Dębica County.
 Since 1999 it has been situated in the Podkarpackie Voivodeship; it had previously been in the Tarnów Voivodeship (1975–1998).
 Dębica belongs to the historic province of Lesser Poland, and for centuries it was part of the Sandomierz Voivodeship.

 Area and location

 According to the 2006 data, Dębica's area is 33.81 km2.
-Arable land makes 42% of the area of the town, while forests make 19%.
+Arable land makes up 42% of the area of the town, while forests make 19%.
 Dębica is the seat of the county, and the town covers 4.34% of the county's area.
-Dębica lies at the border of two geographical regions of Poland – the Carpathian Piedmont in southern districts of the town, and the Sandomierz Basin in its north, along the Wisłoka river.
+Dębica lies at the border of two geographical regions of Poland—the Carpathian Piedmont in southern districts of the town and the Sandomierz Basin in its north, along the Wisłoka river.

 Economy

 Since the mid-1930s Dębica, despite its size, has been a large industrial hub.
 A number of companies were then created thanks to government-led industrial development programs.

 Most of these companies still exist today, though they were privatized in the 1990s: